reillypascal/personalsite-ssg/pages/posts/2025/04/databending-part-3.md

 frames = [hexdata[header_start_indices[i]:header_start_indices[i+1]] for i in range(len(header_start_indices)-1)]
 ```

-With my hex data broken up into an array of frames, I iterate through the array, and inside that loop I iterate through each character in the frame.
-If the frame number is greater than 0 (to leave the opening metadata alone) and the index within the frame is greater than or equal to 8 (to leave the frame header alone), I have the frame data, which is available to glitch.
+With my hex data broken up into an array of frames, I iterate through the array, and inside that loop I iterate through each character in a frame.
+If the frame number is greater than 0 (to leave the opening metadata alone) and the index within the frame is greater than or equal to 8 (to leave the frame header alone), I'm looking at the frame data, which is available to glitch.

 I have some additional conditions for glitching.
 The `num_glitches_this_frame` variable (if set) limits the number of glitches in a frame; the `glitch_width` variable indicates how many digits in a row to randomly change; the `glitch_prob` variable indicates the probability that a given `glitch_width`-long string should be replaced; and the `frame_min` and `frame_max` variables constrain glitches to a certain stretch along the length of a frame.
-Since (as far as I understand) the frequencies are distributed along the frame with the lower ones at the beginning and the high ones at the end, this gives a frequency range for the glitches.
+Since (as far as I understand) the frequencies are distributed along the frame with the lower ones at the beginning and the higher ones at the end, this gives a frequency range for the glitches.

 ```python
 hex_digits = '0123456789abcdef'